threepointone/partyserver/packages/partysync/README.md

 - actually persist to disk/indexeddb on client
 - and then use deltas when syncing
-- multiple databases/DOs on a single socket
+- multiple DOs on a single socket
 - better error handling / messaging